Cherreads

 "I-It's fine," she murmured.
 "I don't want anyone else staring at me today…"

-Which meant she didn't want anyone else mistaking her as my wife.
+Which meant she didn't want anyone else mistaking her for his wife.

-We reached the gate.
-A group of armored guards moved to intercept us.
+They reached the gate.
+A group of armored guards moved to intercept them.

 "Halt!
 State your purpose—"